rbbrdckybk/dream-factory/README.md

 moDi-v1-pruned.ckpt [ccf3615f], modern disney style
 ```
 You can control the placement of the auto-inserted trigger word with [!AUTO_INSERT_MODEL_TRIGGER](https://github.com/rbbrdckybk/dream-factory/blob/main/README.md#auto_insert_model_trigger).

+Note that if you have Civitai integration enabled, entries in your model-triggers.txt file will take precedence over trigger words scraped from Civitai.

 ## Embeddings